code-rhapsodie/ezdataflow-bundle/README.md

 ### Step 2: Add a step for prepare the content

-To process eZ Platform content into your Dataflow, you need to transform the data into `ContentCreateStructure` or `ContentUpdateStructure` objects. in order to respectively create or update contents.
+To process Ibexa contents into your Dataflow, you need to transform the data into `ContentCreateStructure` or `ContentUpdateStructure` objects. in order to respectively create or update contents.

 But, in order to determine if the content already exists or not, you first need to look up for it.